benjamincarney/Old-Personal-Website/README.md

 # benjamincarney.github.io
-HTML, CSS, and Javascript I used to create my personal website
+HTML, CSS, and Javascript I wrote in the creation of my personal website